 And if you’re wanting to improve your vision with laser eye surgery, now is the perfect time!
 At Visualase, we pride ourselves on providing the highest levels of patient care from consultation, right through to aftercare.

-Contact us today to book your FREE consultation and assessment at our Bolton based clinic.
+Contact us today to book your consultation and assessment at our Bolton based clinic.

 All eye surgical procedures carry a level of risk including not obtaining the desired outcome, through to varying levels of visual loss.
 Your eye surgeon will discuss the risks and benefits, including ones specific to your circumstances, at the time of your pre-operative consultation.